Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Top style Tight top Tight top Euro top

-Foams listed Gel memory foam, high density foam Gel memory foam, high density foam Gel memory foam (plus comfort foams)
+Foams listed Gel memory foam, high-density foam Gel memory foam, high-density foam Gel memory foam plus comfort foams

-Coil system Pocketed coils Pocketed coils Innerspring / hybrid (coils)
+Coil system Pocketed coils Pocketed coils Coils

 Edge support (test) Strong Strong Strong